drewyh999/drewyh999/README.md

-# Frequent travelor to Qujing and Milan🇮🇹
+# Frequent traveler to Qujing and Milan🇮🇹

+### Student of University of Zurich🇨🇭